k2ojima/babelify-impl/README.md

 $ npm run watch
 ```

-You can use sass only / javascript only compiling to use faster.
+You can compile only sass/javascript to make faster.

 ```bash
 $ npm run watch:sass